-These appear at p.380 (extracts from this page follow this article).
+These appear at p.380.
 It is interesting to note, first, that the distribution of the disease is rather patchy at present.
-It has not yet reached the areas where two of these doctors practise (in South Scotland and Cornwall), and other areas are known to be free of the disease so far.
+It has not yet reached the areas where two of these doctors practice (in South Scotland and Cornwall), and other areas are known to be free of the disease so far.
 On the other hand, in Kent it is reported to have arrived in time to put the children to bed over Christmas.
 These writers agree that measles is nowadays normally a mild infection, and they rarely have occasion to give prophylactic gamma globulin.
 As to the treatment of the disease and its complications, the emphasis naturally varies from one practice to another.
 Amount of bed-rest, when to administer a sulphonamide or antibiotic, the use of analgesics and linctuses – all these may still be debatable problems in the treatment of what is said to be the commonest disease in the world.
 But there is probably much in the opinion which one of the writers expresses: “It is the frequent visiting by the interested clinician and not the therapy which produces the good results.”

-Br Med J 1959;1:380 (Published 07 February 1959)
+REPORTS FROM GPs Page 380 (link to this page) Br Med J 1959;1:380 (Published 07 February 1959)

-Dr G. I. WATSON (Peaslake, Surrey) writes:
+Dr G.L Watson (Peaslake, Surrey) writes:

 Measles was introduced just before Christmas by a child from Petworth …….

 Treatment of Attack. – No drugs are given for either the fever or the cough; if pressed, I dispense mist. salin.
 B.N.F. as a placebo.
 Glutethimide 125 mg. may be given in the afternoon if the child is restless when the rash develops; 250 mg. in single or divided doses at bedtime ensures a good night’s sleep in spite of coughing.
 I encourage a warm humid atmosphere in the room by various methods: some electric fires and most electric toasters allow an open pan of water to rest on top; an electric kettle blows off too much steam to be kept on for more than short periods.
 Parents, conscious of the need to darken the room and to forbid reading, …………They are allowed up when the rash fades from the abdomen-usually the fourth or fifth day-and may go outside on the next fine day.
 Apart from fruit to eat, solid food is avoided on the day the rash is appearing; fruit drinks or soups are all they appear to want.

 Complications. – So far few complications have arisen.
 Four cases of otitis media occurred in the first 25 children, but only one had pain.
 No case of pneumonia has occurred, but one child had grossly abnormal signs in the chest for a few days after the fever subsided, uninfluenced by oral penicillin.
 One girl had a tear-duct infection and another an undue blepharitis.
 Of three adult males with the disease, two have been more severely affected than any of the children.